BerkeleyAutomation/FETCH_CORE/examples/README.md

-Examples to test out the Fetch.
-See repository README for status of which tests are passing, and usage.
+# FETCH_CORE/examples/ README

+## Folder Breakdown

+### `basic tests/`

+Basic tests to implements the functionality of `fetch_core/` and demo the basic functionalities of the robot. `fetch_core/` is overkill and initializes almost everything.
+For reduced overhead (with less abstraction), see `motion_planning/linear_joint_trajectories`.

+The main interfaces that you should import into your script are either `skeleton.py` (**recommended**) or `robot_interface.py`.

+Anything that uses the Skeleton class and thus the Arm class (`robot.arm`) from `fetch_core` uses Moveit in the functions: `def move_to_joint_goal` and `def move_to_pose`.
+Make sure to run `roslaunch fetch_moveit_config move_group.launch` in another tty or terminal window ssh'ed into the FETCH before running your script.

+Tests, roughly in order of newest to oldest (an `ri` in the name means it's using an alternative "skeleton" interface, `robot_interface.py`).
+There is also `test_metrics.md` which is included to give you an idea of runtime.
+We have run all of our tests locally on our FETCH.
 See below for images.

-Tests, roughly in order of newest to oldest (an `ri` in the name means it's using an alternative "skeleton" interface, `robot_interface.py`):
+- `reset_to_base_position.py`: resets the robot to its base position at a height of 0.

-- `test_basics.py`: test the robot skeleton class and moving to a pose that's defined w.r.t. the base frame.
+- `test_basics.py`: test the robot skeleton class and moving to a pose that's defined w.r.t. the base frame. opens and closes the gripper. takes depth image and sends it to the relative folder,`base_tests/`.

 - `test_ri.py`: various tests designed to check if the head, base, torso, camera, gripper, etc., are moving as expected.

 - `test_base_and_position_ri.py`: test the robot base movement.